Add user controls for data slicing and dicing

 // src/App.jsfunction App() {// ...// ...// Delete the line(s) between here...const filteredSalaries = techSalaries// ...and here.// Insert the line(s) between here...const filteredSalaries = techSalaries.filter(salariesFilter)// ...and here.// ...let zoom = null,medianHousehold = // ...// Insert the line(s) between here...if (filteredBy.USstate !== "*") {zoom = filteredBy.USstate;medianHousehold = d3.mean(medianIncomesByUSState[zoom],(d) => d.medianIncome);}// ...and here.// ...}}

 method to throw out anything that doesn't fit.
-Then we set up zoom
+Then we set up zoom, if a US

 state was selected.